lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_Data_Frame_Part_2.md

 #### Challenge {#challengeSequences}

+Use `seq` to solve the following challenges.

-1. Create a vector with 6 elements that counts up from 27.
+1. Create a vector with 6 elements that counts up from 27 (by 1), without specifying the `to` argument.

 2. Create a vector with 5 equally spaced elements between 100 and 200.